spotlightpa/poor-richard/content/news/2020-10-21-SPLHAYWOODXX.md

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>

-HARRISBURG — A state senator Wednesday called on officials of Pennsylvania’s system of public universities to prioritize solutions to address racism and inequality experienced by students of color as part of a larger planned restructuring.
+HARRISBURG — A state senator Wednesday called on officials of Pennsylvania’s system of public universities to prioritize solutions to address racism and inequity experienced by students of color as part of a larger planned restructuring.

 Citing an August report by Spotlight PA that <a href="https://www.spotlightpa.org/news/2020/08/pennsylvania-public-universities-colleges-campus-racism/">documented the mental and academic impact of ongoing racism at schools in the system</a>, known as PASSHE, state Sen. Art Haywood criticized administrators and state leadership for failing to take meaningful action.